 The electricians who attended lectures on the principles of electricity, dynamos, circuit tracing and light running.

-The engine drivers were trained in the theory and practical work of mastering and maintaining the running of the Hornsby Ackroyd engines that they used
+The engine drivers who were trained in the theory and practical work of mastering and maintaining the running of the Hornsby Ackroyd engines that they used.

 Last but not least were the telephonists, communication was vital for any fighting force, this had moved on in leaps and bounds from the Victorian era.

 These men were taught the skills of receiving and sending messages and the vital testing and repairing of any faults in the cables laid either on our shores or on the battlefields.

 Once again the Royal Engineers found themselves at the forefront of emerging technology.’

 The Engineers of course payed a major role in construction of the Nothe Fort itself during the latter part of the 19th century, but that’s for another post…